-If you are a full-time employee and are inducted into the U.S. Armed Forces or called up for summer training, you will be eligible for re-employment after completing your military service, provided:
+If you are a full-time employee and are inducted into the U.S. Armed Forces or called up for summer training, you will be eligible for re-employment after completing your military service in accordance with the Uniformed Services Employment and Reemployment Rights Act (USERRA), 38 USC Sections 4301-4335, provided:

 - 1. You show your orders to your supervisor as soon as you receive them. - 2.
-You satisfactorily complete your active duty service. - 3.
-You enter the military service directly from your employment with the district. - 4.
+You satisfactorily complete your active-duty service. - 3.
+You enter the military service directly from your employment with the District. - 4.
 You apply for and are available for re-employment within ninety days after discharge from active duty.
 If you are returning from up to six months active duty for training, you must apply within thirty days after discharge.

-During the military leave of absence, the district will supplement the salary of the employee for a period of up to 14 days.
-During this period, the employee will be paid the difference between his/her salary with the district and the compensation received from the military (assuming military pay is lower).
+During the military leave of absence, the District will supplement the salary of the employee for a period of up to 14 days.
+During this period, the employee may be paid the difference between his/her salary with the District and the compensation received from the military (assuming military pay is lower).
 In order to qualify for this benefit, the employee shall be required to submit copies of his/her induction or call-up orders and original documents documenting the salary received from the military.
 The employee shall submit this documentation within two weeks of his/her return to work.
-If the documentation is not provided in a timely manner, time taken for military leave to the employee's PTO account.